Master of Science in Nursing (MSN)

 - Official transcripts from all colleges and universities attended showing proof of a BS earned from an accredited school of nursing, as well as a regionally accredited institution, with a cumulative GPA of 3.0 or higher

 - Copy of current unrestricted Utah license in good standing to practice professional nursing

 - Applicants to the FNP program are required to obtain necessary screening through a certified background check company as a part of their application.
 The applicant will agree to release all of the required information from the certified background check company to the Dean and Chair of the Admission and Progression Committee of the FNP nursing program.
 Both state and federal background checks must be free of criminal arrest history.
 If there is a criminal arrest history expungement must be completed prior to submission of the application.
 Drug test results must be negative.

-- Official GRE score taken within the last 5 years (waived with previous master’s degree or higher earned and for those with a cumulative undergraduate GPA of a 3.3 or higher)
+- Official GRE score taken within the last 5 years (waived with previous master’s degree or higher earned)

 Upon completion of the application with all required documentation according to application dates, the individual’s application materials are submitted to the MSN Admissions Committee.
 A personal interview with nursing faculty will be arranged by the School of Nursing & Health Sciences.
 Once accepted to the MSN Program, applicants must submit a $250 tuition deposit within 30 days, which guarantees a place in the entering class for the Fall term.
 Please refer to the college website for specific application deadlines.
 It is best to apply as soon as possible.
 To preserve the faculty to student ratio, space availability in each class is limited to students admitted to the MSN Program.
 Westminster College reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.
 See important application dates at westminstercollege.edu/graduate.